ikeschmack/fc-bms-research/README.md

 We have found that this method does reduce the inflation of bandwidth seen in the bandwidth-measurement-system.
 This is displayed by the seaborn-early-exit.py

-#### Notes
-- Temporarily this has horizontal lines graphing the 90th percentile values to compare the impact an early-exit strategy if the 90th percentile is considered as the new measurent calculation method

 ---------------------------------------------------------------------------------
 ### sum-sbsl-graphing.py
 Creates a PDF of the second by second logs simulated with an early exit of the workers.